atorus-research/xportr/README.md

 files ready for transport either to a Pinnacle 21-like application or to a regulatory agency\!
-This package has the functionality to associate all metadata information to a local R data frame, perform data set level validation checks and convert into a SAS transport file (xpt)
+This package has the functionality to associate all metadata information to a local R data frame, perform data set level validation checks and convert into a transport v5 file(XPT).

 As always, we welcome your feedback.
 If you spot a bug, would like to see a new feature, or if any documentation is unclear - submit an issue